 I talk a lot about data and causal inference.

-That is a very broad topic.
-In fact, you can probably find a “data and causal inference” angle to almost everything in this world.
-Below you can watch a sample of recent talks I gave—on causal “AI”, coronavirus treatments, and the use of observational data—and an interview on causal knowledge as a prerequisite for confounding adjustment.
-If you are interested in watching applications of causal inference methods to health challenges, check out CAUSALab’s YouTube Channel.
+That is a remarkably broad topic.
+In fact, a “data and causal inference” angle can be applied to almost anything.
+Below is a selection of my recent talks as well as an interview on causal knowledge as a prerequisite for confounding adjustment.
+To explore more applications of causal inference methods in health research, check out CAUSALab’s YouTube Channel.

 If you prefer live events, this academic year I plan to speak here: